A Stronger Impossibility for Fully Online Matching: Introduction

-In both models, the performance of an online algorithm is measured through standard competitive analysis: A randomized online algorithm is called $\alpha$-competitive if, for all instances, the expected number of matches it performs is at least an $\alpha$ fraction of the number of matches an omniscient optimum could have performed.
-It is well known~\cite{KarpVaziraniEtAl1990,BirnbaumM08} that for the classic model the competitive ratio achievable by randomized algorithms is $1-\nicefrac1e\approx 0.6321$.
-Ignoring $o(1)$ terms as $|V|\rightarrow\infty$, it can be obtained through the Ranking algorithm.
+In both models, the performance of an online algorithm is measured through standard competitive analysis with respect to the total number of matches performed by the algorithm over the entire time horizon: A randomized online algorithm is called $\alpha$-competitive if, for all instances, the expected number of matches it performs is at least an $\alpha$ fraction of the number of matches an omniscient algorithm could have performed.
+It is well known~\cite{KarpVaziraniEtAl1990,BirnbaumM08} that for the classic model the largest competitive ratio achievable by randomized algorithms is $1-\nicefrac1e\approx 0.6321$, ignoring $o(1)$ terms as $|V|\rightarrow\infty$.
+It can be obtained through the Ranking algorithm.
 The same holds true for the \emph{fractional} relaxation of the model in which a (w.l.o.g.\ deterministic) algorithm may fractionally match vertices, thus obtaining a fractional matching~\cite{KalyanasundaramP00}.

 In their seminal work on fully online matching, Huang et al.~\cite{HuangKangEtAl2020a} prove that a generalization of the Ranking algorithm to general graphs is $0.5211$-competitive, beating the trivial baseline of $0.5$, and that no fractional algorithm can achieve a guarantee better than $0.6317$ even on bipartite graphs, also beating the baseline of $1-\nicefrac1e$.
 In follow-up work, Huang et al.~\cite{HuangPengEtAl2019,HuangTangEtAl2020} revisit the fractional and bipartite cases.
 The state of the art is a $0.5926$-competitive fractional algorithm on general graphs~\cite{HuangTangEtAl2020} and a $0.5690$-competitive integral (as opposed to fractional) algorithm on bipartite graphs~\cite{HuangTangEtAl2020}.
 In particular, the impossibility of $0.6317$ is still the state of the art, even for integral algorithms on general graphs.
-Due to the vast amount of related work, we refer to the literature review by Huang et al.~\cite{HuangKangEtAl2020a} and the slightly older (but in-depth) survey by Metha~\cite{Mehta2013} for further related work.
+For further related work, we refer to the literature review by Huang et al.~\cite{HuangKangEtAl2020a} and the slightly older (but in-depth) survey by Metha~\cite{Mehta2013}.